Rafarello/Zippia_Frontend_Challenge/README.md

 ## context.js

-This is where that is initialized the global storage of the application
+This is where is initialized the global storage of the application

 ## Provider